OpenEvalProject/evals/manuscripts/elife-58621/v2/manuscript.md

 The protein, with an exposed Myr, was equilibrated separately for 150 ns to allow the sequestration of Myr in the internal hydrophobic cavity of the protein.
 Equilibrated coordinates of each bilayer and the protein were merged with the protein at least 1.0 nm above the bilayer using GROMACS.
 The protein-membrane systems started with a sequestered Myr MA and were simulated for 200 ns on GROMACS.
 Coordinates from equilibrated systems with the inner and raft models were extended to microsecond-trajectories on Anton2 to characterize Myr exposure and insertion events.
 Additionally, these bilayers were simulated starting from an inserted Myr configuration to examine its long-term effect on membrane dynamics.
 The control model was also simulated on Anton2 starting from an inserted Myr configuration to compare the effects of the lipid tail on membrane properties when cholesterol is not present.

 The equilibrated membranes were later replicated to form larger membrane patches to simulate three MA monomers or a formed MA trimer near the membrane surface.
 The smaller membrane patches contained 150 lipids per leaflet, while the larger patches have 600 lipids per leaflet with a surface of 282.24 nm2 (16.8 x 16.8 nm).
 The MA trimer (PDBID:1HIW) corresponding to the structure published by Hill et al., 1996 was equilibrated in water separately and then introduced near the membrane surface.
 During the trimer-only equilibration, two Myr tails in individual units were sequestered into the hydrophobic cavity and one remained outside.
-This equilibrated structure was positioned 1 nm away from the inner and raft large bilayers and simulated for 1 μs.
+This equilibrated structure was positioned 1 nm away from the inner and raft large bilayers and simulated for 1 $\mus$.
 Lastly, three separate monomers with exposed Myr were positioned near the bilayer and within 2.5 nm of each other to examine their interaction with other protein units as well as with the bilayer without any bias.
 Overall, we simulated 13 systems for a total of 42.8 µs, including the short 200 ns trajectories of an MA monomer on the small membrane patches.

 Simulations were carried using isobaric and isothermal dynamics (constant NPT ensemble) with a simulation timestep of 2 fs and periodic boundary conditions.
 The temperature was kept constant at 310.15 K using the Nose-Hoover thermostat (Hoover, 1985; Nosé, 1984) with a coupling time constant of 1.0 ps in GROMACS.
 Similarly, the pressure was set at 1 bar and controlled using the Parrinello-Rahman barostat semi-isotropically with a compressibility of 4.5 × 10−5 and a coupling time constant of 5.0 ps (Nosé and Klein, 1983; Parrinello and Rahman, 1981).
 Van der Waals interactions were computed using a switching function between 1.0 and 1.2 nm, and long-range electrostatics evaluated using Particle Mesh Ewald (Darden et al., 1993).
 Hydrogen bonds in GROMACS were constrained using the LINCS algorithm (Hess et al., 1997).
 Simulation parameters for the Anton2 machine are set by its ark guesser files (scripts designed to optimize the parameters for the integration algorithms to enhance numerical integration during the simulation); as such, the cut-off values to compute interactions between neighboring atoms are selected automatically during system preparation.
 Long-range electrostatics were computed using the Gaussian Split Ewald algorithm (Shan et al., 2005), and hydrogen bonds constrained using the SHAKE algorithm (Ryckaert et al., 1977).
 Finally, the Nose-Hoover thermostat and MTK barostat control the temperature and pressure respectively during NPT dynamics using optimized parameters set by the Multigrator integrator on Anton2 (Lippert et al., 2013).

 Analysis of the trajectories was performed using GROMACS, MDAnalysis (Gowers et al., 2016; Michaud-Agrawal et al., 2011), MDTraj (McGibbon et al., 2015), and PyEmma (Scherer et al., 2015) packages.
 Visual Molecular Dynamics (VMD) software package (Humphrey et al., 1996) was used to visualize the systems and generate all the snapshots.
 Description of the analysis included in the next sections is summarized on Table S3 in Supplementary file 1.
 All reported values are blocked averages with their respective standard error for each given quantity over at least 100 ns of equilibrated trajectory unless stated otherwise.
 In general, distances were computed between the center-of-mass of the corresponding atom(s); angles were computed defining vectors between the center-of-mass of the corresponding initial and final residues; the bilayer center was estimated as the center-of-mass between the phosphorus atoms in each leaflet leaflets.
 Time series plots show the raw data faded in the background and the moving average, computed every 30 data points, as bolded lines for clarity.
 Lastly, we carried time-lagged independent component analysis (tICA) (Pérez-Hernández and Noé, 2016; Pérez-Hernández et al., 2013; Sultan and Pande, 2017) as a reduction technique to quantify the protein changes during Myr insertion.
 We selected the two slowest independent components (tICs) computed as the linear combination of the distance between alpha carbons in the protein and the carbon atoms of the Myr tail.
 As an estimate of the relative contributions of the tICs to the Myr conformation or state, that is sequestered, exposed, inserted, we computed the natural log of the probability densities of the projected trajectories onto the corresponding tIC.

-## Conclusions
+### Conclusions

 We examined specific interactions between the MA domain of HIV-1 Gag polyprotein and lipid bilayers using all-atom molecular dynamics simulations.
 Our conclusions provide insight on the effect of bilayer nature on MA-binding events as well as a mechanism for Myr insertion.
 MA binding is largely stabilized by electrostatic interactions between the HBR and charged lipid headgroups, specially PIP2 lipids.
 Binding is permanent and takes places early in the simulation with no need of Myr insertion as an ‘anchor.’
 From the two bound conformation observed in our systems, only the open conformation is feasible if the rest of the Gag polyprotein were present; it is only from this conformation that Myr insertion takes place.